chinmai-budati/Ecommerce-Dashboard/README.md

 📅 Date Table – A custom calendar table created to support accurate time-intelligence calculations.

 ### 4. Data Source
-Source: Kaggle (Modified US E-commerce Dataset) The project utilizes two primary data tables:
+Source: Kaggle (US E-commerce Dataset)

+The project utilizes two primary data tables:

 E-commerce Data: Contains ~113k rows of transactional data including Order Date, Customer ID, Product Name, Category, Sales, Profit, Quantity, and Shipping Mode.
 US State Lat/Long: A supplementary table containing latitude and longitude codes for US states to enable accurate map visualizations.

-### 5. Features / Highlights
+### 5. Features:
 Business Problem Monitoring year-over-year growth in a fast-paced e-commerce environment is challenging without centralized data.

 Stakeholders need to quickly answer:

 Is our profit margin increasing or decreasing compared to last year?
 Which states drive the most revenue?
 Which products are dragging down overall performance?

 Goal of the Dashboard To provide a centralized view of sales health that enables:

 Real-time monitoring of YTD Sales, Profit, and Quantity.
 Identification of declining categories or regions.
 Strategic decision-making regarding inventory and marketing focus.

-Walkthrough of Key Visuals
+#### Walkthrough of Key Visuals:

 KPI Banner (Top):

 Displays YTD Sales, YTD Profit, YTD Quantity, and YTD Profit Margin.
 Includes Sparklines to show monthly trends and Dynamic Icons (Green/Red arrows) to indicate positive or negative YoY growth.

 Sales by Category (Matrix):